-We all know that sleep is essential to good health.
-Yet, we still somehow think that we can function on just a few hours’ sleep.
-But did you know that not sleeping enough has a similar effect to being intoxicated?
-A study shows that if you stay awake for about 18 hours (for example waking up at 7:00am and staying up until 1:00am) you reach cognitive impairments as severe as significant intoxication (0.1%, which is legally drunk in most places).
+Did you know that sleep deprivation and losing hours of sleep have a similar effect to being intoxicated?
+A study shows that if you stay awake for about 18 hours (for example, waking up at 7:00 am and staying up until 1:00 am) you reach cognitive impairments as severe as significant intoxication (0.1%, which is legally drunk in most places).

 How Sleep Benefits Body and Mind

-Sleep is vital for the health of body and mind, as many studies have found.
-Regulating hormone production, muscle repair, and boosting the immune system are just some of the ways that sleep benefits the body (see study).
-People who sleep well at night also tend to have better memory, better problem-solving skills, better concentration and mental agility.
-Sleep also supports the brain to fight infection and to repair after injury or trauma (Science Daily).
+Sleep is vital for the health of the body and mind, as many studies have found.
+Regulating hormone production, muscle repair, and boosting the immune system are just some of the ways that sleep benefits the body.
+People who get a good night’s sleep also tend to have:

-During sleep a whole host of body functions happen automatically.
-Our body produces melatonin, which controls sleeping patterns and growth hormones, which is responsible for cellular growth and repair.
+During sleep, a whole host of body functions happen automatically.
+Our body produces melatonin, which controls sleeping patterns and growth hormones, which are responsible for cellular growth and repair.
 Levels of our stress hormone, cortisol, also drop, allowing us to rest.

 Breaking the Stress Cycle to Improve the Sleep Cycle

-In those situations, we need to take time to let go and to listen to what our mind and body need.
+In these situations, managing anxiety levels throughout the day can be key to getting a better quality night’s rest.
 While we may be tempted to soothe our anxiety with alcohol or recreational drugs, to boost our concentration with endless caffeinated drinks and to reach for junk food because it’s easier than preparing a healthy meal, these habits rob us of precious energy during the day and make us feel wired at night.

 How can Sophrology Help?

-- When stress is not processed correctly, our daily experiences can create a stress or a fight or flight response without us even knowing it.
-As we accumulate this stress, it becomes difficult for the body to go back to a neutral, stress-free state, making us even more susceptible to stress and restorative sleep harder to achieve.
+- When stress is not processed correctly, our daily experiences can create stress or a fight or flight response without us even knowing it.
+We may start experiencing brain fog, fatigue, anger, irritability, unexplained aches and tension.
+As we accumulate this stress, it can become difficult for the body to go back to a neutral, stress-free state, making us even more susceptible to stress and restorative sleep harder to achieve.
 This is called the negative stress cycle.
-Sophrology helps us build body awareness so we can recognise when we are in the negative stress cycle and help us safely get out of it.
+Sophrology is a quick and easy guided practice that only requires 10 mins a day and supports us in building body awareness so we can recognise when we are in the negative stress cycle and help us safely get out of it.

-- Becoming more aware of your body has proven benefits in terms of helping us to notice when we become stressed way before we reach a fully anxious state and helping us know when we need to give our mind and body the space it needs to de-stress and find balance.
-Sophrology assists in re-establishing a more conscious mind-body connection, to help us become more aware of how we feel throughout the day and when we need to take breaks to avoid feeling overwhelmed and overworked when night time comes.
+- Strengthening the mind-body connection and becoming more aware of our body can help us notice when we become stressed way before we reach a fully anxious state.
+It supports us in knowing when we need to give our mind and body the space it needs to de-stress and find balance.
+Sophrology’s quick exercises can assist in re-establishing a more conscious mind-body connection, to help us become more aware of how we feel throughout the day and when we need to take breaks to avoid feeling overwhelmed and overworked when night time comes.

-- By acting on the sympathetic nervous system through a sequence of breathing, relaxation and visualisation exercises, Sophrology balances the nervous system when it’s agitated, releasing muscle tension, clearing the mind and helping to lower the body’s physiological response to stress.
+- Through a sequence of breathing, relaxation and visualisation exercises, Sophrology can help balance the nervous system when it’s agitated, releasing muscle tension, clearing the mind and helping to lower the body’s physiological response to stress.

-- Sophrology also helps to create a positive mental association with sleep: people who have experienced sleep problems for a long time may have lost confidence in their ability to fall asleep and feel anxious when bedtime comes as they imagine anxiously lying in bed unable to sleep.
+- Sophrology helps to create a positive mental association with sleep: people who have experienced sleep problems for a long time may have lost confidence in their ability to fall asleep and feel anxious when bedtime comes as they imagine anxiously lying in bed unable to sleep.
 Our bodies can’t tell the difference physiologically between a worry and an actual threat and respond to it in the same way so we might trigger our bodies into fight or flight mode simply by lying in bed worrying.
-Through the Sophrology exercise of visualisation, you start the process of shifting your state of consciousness from negative to positive and over time, it will help you to rewire your brain so you can see the sleep in a positive light again.
+A Sophrology exercise to improve the quality of your sleep is visualisation.
+You can start the process of shifting your perception of sleep from negative to positive and over time, it will help you to rewire your brain so you can look forward to bedtime once again.

 What Other Lifestyle Changes can we Make to Promote Sleep?

-The secret to a good night’s sleep is in the preparation, getting to know our body and having a routine, because the body tends to do better when our days follow a routine such as having set meal times and going to bed at the same time.
-And just like healthy eating and exercise, consistency starts in the mind.
-Through a regular Sophrology sleep practice, we can prepare ourselves mentally to sleep like a pro and feel more motivated to start making lifestyle changes that will help improve sleep, such as:
+The secret to a good night’s sleep is in preparation, getting to know our body and having a routine.
+The body tends to do better when our days follow a routine such as having set meal times and going to bed at the same time.
+Here are some simple lifestyle changes that can improve sleep quality: